NeuroTechX/bci-workshop/INSTRUCTIONS.md

-# BCI workshop at Disctrict 3
+# BCI workshop at District 3

 This document provides instructions and explanations for completing the BCI workshop given by BCI Montréal in May 2015.
 Specifically, it will guide you through the installation of the necessary software, the configuration of the device we will use, and the two exercises that are at the core of this workshop.

-This workshop is intented for people with no or limited experience with Brain-Computer Interfaces (BCIs).
+This workshop is intended for people with no or limited experience with Brain-Computer Interfaces (BCIs).
 The workshop will teach them the basic principles that are necessary to "hack" and develop new applications with BCIs: background on brain activity and brain activity measurement with EEG, structure of a BCI, feature extraction and machine learning.
 Two hands-on exercises will allow the participants to 1) visualize their EEG signals and some relevant features, and 2) experiment with a very simple BCI design.
 This should give the participants sufficient knowledge to understand the advantages and limitations of current BCIs, and to devise their own applications.

 ## Installation of software for the workshop